Handout for Patients and Families

 Palliative care may be right for you if you suffer from pain, stress or other symptoms due to a serious illness.
-Serious illnesses may include cancer, heart disease, lung disease, kidney disease, Alzheimer’s, amyotrophic lateral sclerosis (ALS), multiple sclerosis and more.
+Serious illnesses may include cancer, heart disease, lung disease, kidney disease, Alzheimer’s, amyotrophic lateral sclerosis (ALS), multiple sclerosis, Parkinson’s and many more.
 Palliative care can be provided at any stage of an illness and along with treatment meant to cure you.

 - What can I expect from palliative care?

 You can expect relief from symptoms such as pain, shortness of breath, fatigue, constipation, nausea, loss of appetite and difficulty sleeping.
 Palliative care helps you carry on with your daily life.
 It improves your ability to go through medical treatments.
 It helps you better under-stand your condition and your choices for medical care.
 In short, you can expect the best possible quality of life.

 - Who provides palliative care?